Where to Go from Fairbanks Alaska

 Where can I go to see the aurora from Fairbanks?
-The answer for a faint show is anywhere there are few or no streetlights or other light pollution.
-Big shows, you can see the aurora right from anywhere in town, including the big box store parking lot!
-(Anchorage areas are here)
+The answer for a faint or weak display is anywhere away from the city, and where there is no light pollution.
+Big aurora events, you can see the aurora from anywhere in town, including the big box store parking lot!

 There are too many places to list where you can see the lights.
 Any open spot with a view toward the north or northeast with little light pollution.
 You can see the lights while driving, but usually not in the city, as your night vision will be hindered.
 Dim your cars dash lights!
 Turn off your headlights when you reach your destination, and to turn off parking lights that like to stay on, use the parking brake.

 If the roads are icy, the weather cloudy, or you just don’t want to do it alone, hiring a tour guide is a good choice.
 You will be around like minded people, interested in seeing the aurora.